 Naturally, special interests invested in the current system that discourages wealth creation and encourage reduced productivity among the citizenry, as these interfere with their goals of larger government to redistribute more wealth, try to deny these essentials.
 Thus, at the leftist news site Louisiana Illuminator pops up a piece trying to denigrate the concept of removing individual income taxes.

-It tries to impugn remakes made by Republican state Rep. Richard Nelson, who has spearheaded this effort, who noted several states with no income tax, especially southern neighbors, outgrew Louisiana by leaps and bounds.
+It tries to impugn remarks made by Republican state Rep. Richard Nelson, who has spearheaded this effort, who noted several states with no income tax, especially southern neighbors, outgrew Louisiana by leaps and bounds.
 It noted that fast growers, both economically and in population, also included states with income taxes, and relied on the leftist Center for Budget and Policy Priorities to declare some select instances where states with no income tax had less migration into them than other nearby states or more of their people moved to those others than vice versa.

 This cherry-picking of individual cases is designed to distract from the larger picture painted by the data: states with no income tax or, more generally, states with lower and/or flatter income tax systems have done better economically and thus attracted more residents, while among the states performing the worst these disproportionally comprise the higher/more progressive income tax states.
 Indeed, Louisiana shares more in common in tax system with the poorer performers than it does with the higher performers.
 And even the piece admits that research from the Tax Foundation, which it calls “conservative” when it’s more nonpartisan in nature, shows a strong correlation between lower taxes and higher population growth.